homebioarchaeologybooksarticleseventslecturescoursestoursgallerymusicmythpoetrylinkscontact

 Online previews of some of the chapters can be found below on Archaeolog, a Stanford University internet resource.

-Now Available at the Stanford University Bookstore and on Amazon.com by mid-April or early May).
+Ariel Books, 2007, available at the Stanford University Bookstore and on Amazon.com.

 Buy this book on Amazon.com